hamlet-io/docs/docs/how-to/run/managing-kms-secrets.md

     2 directories, 4 files
     ```

-1. Here you can see we have two files, a CRT file which contains the public key -
+1. Here you can see we have two files, a crt.pem file which contains the public key -

     ```bash
     cat integration/default/.aws-acct01-ap-southeast-2-ssh-crt.pem